jlin21/henchman-ui/README.md

 ##### Why Swagger?

 This API is created using Swagger-Node so I’ll discuss why I chose to use Swagger over other tools.
 Swagger is an extremely useful tool to create RESTful APIs.
 It sets up the “server” side of things such as routing and exposing endpoints.
-The developer is responsible for creating the logic when such endpoints are accessed and creating the documentation for each endpoint.
+The developer is responsible for creating the logic when such endpoints are accessed and for creating the documentation for each endpoint.
 One of the main reasons for using Swagger is it requires the user to document first before creating the endpoint logic.
 What this means is the user has to create the URL, write out the supported parameters for each endpoint, and detail the response schema (such as a JSON object with certain fields).
 For example, the `plan/{file}` has a file parameter in the path and returns a JSON object with a contents field.
 In addition, Swagger validates that the logic in the controller follows the schema the developer laid out beforehand (e.g the 200 response code has a content field and is a JSON object).
 Basically Swagger takes out the headache of hosting an API and allows the developer to focus on developing the API!

 ##### Limitations, proposed solutions, and insights